BenRozilio1/keywords_api/README.md

 # keywords_api

-Get and Store data with keywords_api. <br /> REST API service for storing keywords from the daily events traffic and display useful data about them.<br />
+Get and Store data with keywords_api. <br /> REST API service for storing specific keywords from the daily events traffic. display useful data about the keywords.<br />

 This API written in Python and use FastApi Framework.

 ## Install

-    pip install fastapi

-    pip install uvicorn
+    pip install -r requirements.txt

 ### Run the app

     uvicorn src.main:app --reload

-### Docker Install
+### Docker Install & Run

     docker build -t keywords-api:latest .